Program overview

 Program Overview

-Fanshawe's Addictions and Mental Health program is a one-year graduate certificate designed for students eager to enhance their skills and knowledge in the mental health field.
-This program combines classroom instruction with practical field placements, allowing students to work directly with clients.
-It is tailored for both recent graduates and seasoned practitioners looking to advance their careers.
-Students will explore essential components of addictions and mental health, including promotion, prevention, pharmacology, and social treatment approaches.
-The program prepares graduates for diverse roles in human services, focusing on community programs, residential care, and social services.
+The Addictions and Mental Health program at Fanshawe College is a one-year graduate certificate designed for students eager to enhance their skills and knowledge in the field of mental health.
+This program uniquely combines classroom instruction with practical field placements, allowing students to work directly with clients.
+It is tailored for both recent graduates and seasoned professionals looking to advance their careers.
+Throughout the program, students will explore essential components of addictions and mental health, including promotion, prevention, pharmacology, and various social treatment approaches.
+This comprehensive training prepares graduates for diverse roles in human services, focusing on addiction and mental illness prevention, intervention, and treatment.

 Program Structure

-The Addictions and Mental Health program at Fanshawe College is structured to provide a comprehensive learning experience over a duration of 30 weeks.
-The program is available in both full-time and part-time formats, with options for online delivery.
+The Addictions and Mental Health program is structured to provide a thorough educational experience over a duration of 30 weeks.
+The program is available in both full-time and fully online formats, catering to different learning preferences.
 Key features of the program structure include:

 • Combination of classroom learning and field placement.